 There are plenty of other delicious ways to enjoy caramelized onions too!
 My Slow Cooker French Onion Soup is not only easy to make, but it’s budget-friendly too.

 You get so much flavor out of the onions, and don’t forget to top it with plenty of gooey cheese!

 For a savory-sweet side dish, make these Rosemary Roasted Onions.
 They’re perfectly caramelized and taste great as leftovers.

-Recipe Tips for Creamy Baked Mac and Cheese
+Recipe Tips for Caramelized Onion Mac and Cheese

-- Shred Cheese Yourself: Because pre-bagged shreds have a preservative to prevent clumping, the cheese often has a waxy texture and doesn’t melt properly.
+- Shred the cheese yourself: Because pre-bagged shreds have a preservative to prevent clumping, the cheese often has a waxy texture and doesn’t melt properly.

 Since onions naturally contain a lot of sugar, cooking them for a long period of time releases those sugars and brings out a richer overall flavor.

-Just combine sliced or chopped onions with oil or butter and some spices if you’d like.
+Just combine sliced or chopped onions with oil or butter, plus some spices if you’d like.
 Cook over low heat and stir frequently so nothing burns or sticks to the pan.